Infineon/mtb-example-pmg1-12-bit-saradc-basic/README.md

    <img src = "images/analog-routing.png" width = "800"/>

 > **Note:** For PMG1-S3 kit , port-2 pins are reserved for connecting directly to PASS 0 12-bit SAR ADC 0 on PMG1-S3 devices.
-But in this example, port-2 pins cannot be used as they are wired onto other peripherals, in CY7113 prototyping kits.
-Therefore, in this example, connection to Vplus and Vminus are routed to other pins through AMUXBUSA/B as described in the **Info** tab in the **Notice List**.
+But in this example, port-2 pins cannot be used as they are wired onto other peripherals, in CY7113 and EVAL_PMG1_S3_DUALDRP prototyping kits.
+Therefore, in this example, connection to Vplus and Vminus are routed to other pins through AMUXBUSA/B for CY7113 and EVAL_PMG1_S3_DUALDRP as described in the **Info** tab in the **Notice List**.

    **Figure 7.
 Analog routing in Device Configurator for EVAL_PMG1_B1_DRP**

    <img src = "images/analog-routing-pmg1b1.png" width = "400"/>

-> **Note:** For PMG1-B1 kit , port-1 pins are reserved for connecting direclty to PASS 0 12-bit SAR ADC 0 on PMG1-B1 devices.
-But in this example, port-1 pins cannot be used as they are wired onto other peripherals, in EVAL_PMG1_B1_DRP prototyping kits.
-Therefore, in this example, connection to Vplus and Vminus are routed to other pins through AMUXBUSA/B as described in the **Info** tab in the **Notice List**.
+> **Note:** For PMG1-B1 kit , port 1 pins are reserved for connecting direclty to PASS 0 12-bit SAR ADC 0 on PMG1-B1 devices.
+But in this example, port 1 pins cannot be used as they are wired onto other peripherals, in EVAL_PMG1_B1_DRP prototyping kits.
+Therefore, in this example, connection to Vplus and Vminus are routed to other pins through AMUXBUSA/B, as described in the **Info** tab in the **Notice List**.

 #### Differential mode (default)